MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-CLI.md

 ## Interactive mode

-`teamsfx` commands runs in interactive mode by default.
+`teamsfx` command runs in interactive mode by default.
 You can work in non-interactive mode by setting `--interactive` flag to `false`.

 ## `teamsfx new`